-When approved by the Board, the District will guarantee the actual and necessary travel, lodging (room only) expenses, including appropriate taxes that are incurred for travel to and attendance at approved training.
-Individual miscellaneous out-of-pocket expenses (incidental charges) shall not be subject to advances.
+When approved by the Board in accordance with Ordinance No. 17.07.20, the District will reimburse the actual and necessary travel, lodging (room only) and meal expenses, including appropriate taxes and incidental expenses, as described below, incurred for travel to and attendance at approved training.
+The maximum allowable reimbursable expenses for travel, lodging and meals are set forth in Ordinance No. 17.07.20.